jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-04f.md

 - traditional versus modern
 - etc

-The Negative Force creates these differences and dualities in order to express the infiniteness of the Supreme.
+In a previous post, we said that the Negative Force creates these differences and dualities in order to express the infiniteness of the Supreme.
 However, this also leads to infinite conflicts and problems which divert each entity away from its true nature, which then leads to its suffering.

 How can we counteract the tendency of Existence for chaos and division?